-Stepan Simek has been a faculty member at Lewis and Clark College since 2001.
+Štěpán Šimek has been a faculty member at Lewis & Clark College since 2001.
 Previously, he taught at The Evergreen State College in Olympia, WA and at Reed College in Portland, OR.
-Originally from Prague, Czech Republic, Prof. Simek has trained as an actor in the Czech Republic and spent five years in Switzerland working as a director and assistant director at various theatres there, including the “Zurich Schauspielhaus,” and he came to the United States in 1987.
+Originally from Prague, Czech Republic, Prof. Šimek lived in Switzerland where he worked as a director and assistant director at various theatres there, including the “Zurich Schauspielhaus,” and he came to the United States in 1987.

-Areas of Specialization: Acting and Directing, Theatre History, Contemporary Czech and Eastern European Theatre, Translation
+Areas of Specialization: Acting and Directing, Playwriting, Theatre History, Contemporary Czech and Eastern European Theatre, Translation.

 MFA in Directing, University of Washington 1995, BA in Theatre, San Francisco State University 1991

 At Lewis & Clark College, Professor Šimek teaches a wide range of courses ranging from the history and literature of the theatre, to acting, directing and playwriting.
 He also directs main stage productions at the college, and he continues working professionally in the Portland theatre scene.